 To launch the campaign the Shakopee Mdewakanton Sioux community generously awarded Rural America Initiatives $250,000 for the capital campaign, with the stipulation that it must be matched by other contributions by December 18, 2014.
 We met their challenge and our campaign began.

-The community has responded with enthusiasm!
-We have been granted a $2 million gift from the Rapid City Vision Fund, $1 million from the John T. Vucurevich Foundation, as well as gifts from many individuals, businesses and organizations.
+The community responded with enthusiasm!
+We were granted a $2 million gift from the Rapid City Vision Fund, $1 million from the John T. Vucurevich Foundation, as well as gifts from many individuals, businesses and organizations.

-In December, 2016 an anonymous donor gave us a $500,000 challenged grant to be met over 3 years.
-For every dollar we raise, the donor will contribute $.50.
+In December, 2016 an anonymous donor gave us a $500,000 challenge grant to be met over 3 years.
+For every dollar we raised, the donor contributed $.50.